jenkinsci/.github/CONTRIBUTING.md

 - For larger contributions create an issue for any required discussion
 - Implement solution on a branch in your fork
-- Make sure to include issue number (if created) in commit message, and make the message speak for itself
+- Make sure to include issue ID (if created) in commit message, and make the message speak for itself
 - Once you're done create a pull request and ask at least one of the maintainers for review
   - Remember to title your pull request properly as it is used for release notes